Call for Papers – Being (In)Visible: Representations of Disability and Ableism in Popular Culture 🗓

 American Literature Association (ALA): Olivia Carr Edenfield, Director (Georgia Southern University), Alfred Bendixen, Executive Director (Princeton University)

-Society for the Study of the American Short Story (SSASS): James Nagel, President (University of Georgia)
+Society for the Study of the American Short Story (SSASS): James Nagel, President (University of Georgia; online)

 European Network for Short Fiction Research (ENSFR): Michelle Ryan, Director (Université d’Angers), Ailsa Cox, Associate Director (Edge Hill University), Elke D’hoker, Communications Coordinator (Katholieke Universiteit Leuven)